 Here you will find information and links to the National Quality Framework, information about our assessment and rating, our Quality Improvement Bulletin and Quality Improvement Plan.
-Please direct any questions regarding our Quality Improvement initiatives to our Director, Elissa Stafford.
+Please direct any questions regarding our Quality Improvement initiatives to our Service Leader, Elissa Stafford.

 NATIONAL QUALITY FRAMEWORK

 The National Quality Framework came into effect at the beginning of 2012.
 Its purpose is to raise quality and drive continuous improvement and consistency across education and care services.
 When we talk about the National Quality Framework, we are mainly referring to the National Law, the National Regulations and the National Quality Standard but it also embodies a new National Quality Rating and Assessment process and a new regulatory body to oversee the system: ACECQA.